The Ethics of Defensive Killing

 For example, in the Quran, Allah says, “And do not kill the soul which Allah has forbidden, except by right” (6:151).
 This verse implies that killing is only allowed in certain circumstances- such as self-defense or defense of others.

-That said, there are strict guidelines in Islam for self-defense and the use of force.
+That said, Islam has strict guidelines for self-defense and the use of force.
 The force used must be proportionate to the threat.
-The intention behind the act must be solely for self-defense or the defense of others.
-Not for revenge or aggression.
+The intention behind the act must be solely for self-defense or the defense of others, not for revenge or aggression.

 The Law on Self-Defense and Protection